Old Yishuv: Egyptian rule

 From 1831 to 1840, Syria fell under the rule of the Egyptian viceroy Muhammad Ali of Egypt and his son Ibrahim Pasha, who effectively extended the Egyptian domination to Damascus, driving the Ottomans north.
-Throughout the period a series of events greatly disturbed the demographic composition of the country, being the stage for the 1834 Syrian Peasant revolts and the 1838 Druze Revolt, which caused a great impact upon the Old Yishuv.
+Throughout the period a series of events greatly disturbed the demographic composition of the country, setting the stage for the 1834 Syrian Peasant revolts and the 1838 Druze Revolt, which greatly impacted the community of the Old Yishuv.

 The greatest damage in lives and property was extended upon the Jewish communities of Safed and Hebron.
 In addition, the Galilee earthquake of 1837 destroyed Safed, killed thousands of its residents, and contributed to the reconstitution of Jerusalem as the main center of the Old Yishuv.

 Generally tolerant to the minorities, Ibrahim Pasha promoted the Jewish and Christian communities of Southern Syria, but overall his turbulent period of rule is considered probably the worst stage for the development of the Old Yishuv.